Patricia Cockburn: Career and family

 Cockburn accepted a brief from the Royal Geographical Society to compile an etymological report on the dialects of central Africa.
-The couple left their son with her parents, and travelled to the Ituri Rainforest.
+The couple left their son with her parents and travelled to the Ituri Rainforest.
 She constructed a language map by meeting different tribes.
 She was not a linguist, but instead used observation and pragmatism.
 Her photographs were exhibited in London.
-Having returned to London, Cockburn was preparing to rejoin her son in Cork, when Darrell had an accident which resulted in blood poisoning.
+Having returned to London, Cockburn was preparing to rejoin her son in Cork when Darrell had an accident that resulted in blood poisoning.
 She suffered a period of depression from the grief and guilt over her son's death.

-Her next commission came from the Evening Standard in early 1939, writing a series of articles on the newly independent Ruthenia.
-By this time her marriage to Byron was over, with the couple divorcing in 1939, and having returned to London she met and fell in love with Claud Cockburn.
-Her parents objected to the relationship, and cut her off when she married him in 1940.
+Her next commission came from the Evening Standard in early 1939, when she wrote a series of articles on the newly independent Ruthenia.
+By this time, her marriage to Byron was over, with the couple divorcing in 1939.
+When she returned to London, she met and fell in love with Claud Cockburn.
+Her parents objected to the relationship and cut her off when she married him in 1940.
 When she fell pregnant, her parents resumed contact, but it is not clear why they reinstated her allowance.
 In contrast to her early life, she and Claud often struggled for money throughout their marriage.

-While her husband travelled, Cockburn edited his newspaper The Week in 1945.
-Cockburn grew tired of London, and in 1947 the family returned to Cork, where her brother and parents were living.
+While her husband travelled, Cockburn edited his newspaper, The Week in 1945.
+Cockburn grew tired of London, and in 1947, the family returned to Cork, where her brother and parents were living.
 Having initially lived in Myrtle Grove, the Cockburns moved into Brook Lodge, a Georgian house nearby.
 As the house was practically derelict, they rented it for a nominal fee.
 Cockburn installed a cesspit and created a garden, as well as schooling ponies she purchased from Travellers and sold on to buyers in England.
-She published her first book in 1968, The Years of The Week, about her husband's paper.
+She published her first book in 1968, The Years of the Week, about her husband's paper.

 Later life

 Cockburn returned to art as a career later in life.
-She began making shell pictures, a form of art which had been popular in the 18th century and had fallen out of fashion.
-Encouraged by her friends Desmond Guinness and Norah McGuinness, Cockburn took it up professionally exhibiting in Ireland and New York.
+She began making shell pictures, a form of art that had been popular in the 18th century but had fallen out of fashion.
+Encouraged by her friends, Desmond Guinness and Norah McGuinness, Cockburn took it up professionally, exhibiting in Ireland and New York.

 When the lease on Brook Lodge ended in 1980, the Cockburns moved to a smaller property in Ardmore, County Waterford.
-Claud died in 1981, with Cockburn living in Ardmore for the rest of her life.
+Claud died in 1981, and Cockburn lived in Ardmore for the rest of her life.
 She became president of the local chapter of the Irish Countrywomen's Association.
 She published her memoir, Figure of Eight, in 1985.
-Cockburn died on 6 October 1989 in Mercy University Hospital, Cork, from cancer.
-She was buried beside her husband in the graveyard of Collegiate Church of St Mary Youghal, under a tree planted by her mother in memory of her brother.
+Cockburn died on 6 October 1989 at Mercy University Hospital, Cork, from cancer.
+She was buried beside her husband in the graveyard of the Collegiate Church of St Mary Youghal, under a tree planted by her mother in memory of her brother.
 All three of the Cockburns' sons became journalists: Alexander, Andrew, and Patrick.
-Through Andrew she was the paternal grandmother of actress Olivia Wilde.
+Through Andrew, she was the paternal grandmother of actress Olivia Wilde.